apache/incubator-baremaps/README.md

 sudo -u postgres psql
 ```

-From the psql shell, create the database, the username and the extensions:
+From the psql shell, create the datasource, the username and the extensions:

 ```
 createuser gazetteer -W